npryce/higher-order-react-components-demo/doc/article.md

 Higher Order React Components
 =============================

 When writing user interfaces with the React framework, I often find that several of my components have similar behaviour.
-For example, I may have different components that display the eventual value of a [promise], display changing values of an Rx event stream, are sources or targets for drag-and-drop interactions, and so on.
+For example, I may have different components that display the eventual value of a [promise][], display changing values of an Rx event stream, are sources or targets for drag-and-drop interactions, and so on.
 I want to define these common behaviours once and compose them into my component classes where required.
 This, in a nutshell, is what "higher-order components" let me do.

-They are a superior alternative to JavaScript prototypes, [ES6 class inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Sub_classing_with_extends) and [React mixins](https://facebook.github.io/react/docs/reusable-components.html#mixins).
+Higher-order components are a superior alternative to JavaScript prototypes, [ES6 class inheritance][] and [React mixins][].
 Prototypes and ES6 class inheritance (which are the same thing under the hood) are limited to single inheritance, so a component class cannot inherit behaviour from multiple superclasses.
 React mixins are not supported in ES6 classes and look likely to be dropped from the React API in a future release.
 Higher-order components, on the other hand, let you compose multiple behaviours into a component class, even if written as ES6 class.
 They can also be used with components written with the old ES5 syntax.

 An Example Use Case for Higher-Order Components